(note – this post was written 3 years ago but has been updated with more thoughts at the end)

 First aid kit – especially for Freshers to combat Freshers Flu,

-A TIN full of emergency items – i.e. – £20 in cash, condoms, paracetamol, blue tack, safety pins, lip salve, cool and soothe migraine strips, savlon, blister plasters, phone numbers on a piece of paper.
-Spare phone charger, battery power pack, batteries, torch, pen knife, fold up shopping bag.
+A container full of emergency items – i.e. – £20 in cash, condoms, paracetamol, blue tack, safety pins, lip salve, cool and soothe migraine strips, savlon, blister plasters, phone numbers on a piece of paper.
+Spare phone charger, battery power pack, batteries, torch, pen knife, fold up shopping bag/s.

 And we bought a few extra bits, cleaning stuff wise – the room will probably be spotless, but if its not, you can have a quick whizz round.

 We also took a heap of stuff like pasta and rice – of course you can get it all there, but the roads are gridlocked on moving in day, and shopping for supplies might be very difficult, especially as your son or daughter will most probably not want you to hang around!
 So a loaf of bread and some peanut butter or something might be an idea.
-Milk and teabags obviously!
+Pizza for that first supper in halls… Milk and teabags obviously, so you can have a cuppa for the road before you leave.

 You’ll probably need tissues for all the crying in the car on the way home, though.
 I needed loads.
 Gav didn’t… He thinks he’s so funny.
 Rolls eyes.